Foso/Jetpack-Compose-Playground/mkdocs/index.md

 ## Introduction
-This is a collection of Jetpack Compose examples/tutorials and demos.
+This is a community-driven collection of Jetpack Compose documentation/examples/tutorials and demos.

 ## Show some :heart: and star the repo to support the project